Leaving Collins’ Fate Up In The Air Can Blow Up In Sandy’s Face

 If this team really is geared for a championship run beginning in 2014, I doubt very much that Collins will be around to see it.
 I’m pretty certain that he will be cast aside for a younger and newer model, never having an opportunity to reap the rewards of the confidence he’s instilled in some of the team’s younger players.

 As for this becoming an issue or not, I think it’s naive to think it won’t be.
-This will become an issue and you can bet on that.
-(USA online sportsbooks)

 We’ve had dozens of instances like this in the past with the Mets, Yankees, Jets, Giants, Knicks and Rangers, and it always becomes an issue in this town.
 This isn’t southern California.